MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-table-objects/retrieve-a-prompt-of-an-sap-hana-table.md

 ## Retrieve a table prompt within a changeset

 You want to get the prompt of the same table object mentioned in [Retrieve a prompt of a table](#retrieve-a-prompt-of-a-table), while within a changeset.
 The object ID of the table is `84AF2517E662417D9924FD678B44591A`.
-The table is in the MicroStrategy Tutorial Advanced project and its project ID is `6AB8DFFE4B99B7F6FB0E94AD176C4A28`.
+The table is in the Strategy Tutorial Advanced project and its project ID is `6AB8DFFE4B99B7F6FB0E94AD176C4A28`.

 :::tip